 By the afternoon, my dad was back with more materials and started to frame the walls.

-He needed an assistant to help set the verticals pieces in place and fetched my sister, who, after finishing her chores was already in the lake and thought she'd have the afternoon off.
+He needed an assistant to help set the vertical pieces in place and fetched my sister, who, after finishing her chores was already in the lake and thought she'd have the afternoon off.
+She was not enthused.

 I spent the afternoon replacing the starter pinion in the riding mower and renting out a few outboard motors to camp customers.